iulim29/SocialBook/README.md

 What I managed to do:

--better understand how Django works
+-better understanding of how Django works /n
--better understanding of Git and its conflicts
+-better understandinging of Git and its conflicts /n

 What is this project?
 It's a very basic copy a social media site ( eg. Instagram).
-You can:
+You can:/n
--create and customize your profile;
+-create and customize your profile;/n
--upload photos;
+-upload photos;/n
--follow other users, like and even download their posts;
--search them and get them suggested
+-follow other users, like and even download their posts;/n -search them and get them suggested